Tropical Storm Hazel (1965)

 Tropical Storm Hazel was a weak East Pacific tropical cyclone that caused heavy damage in Mexico.
 The costliest storm of the 1965 Pacific hurricane season, it formed from a northward-moving disturbance that originated southeast of Socorro Island.
 After reaching tropical storm strength on the Saffir–Simpson Hurricane Scale, the cyclone turned to the east-northeast.
 The storm made landfall near Mazatlán on September 26 and quickly transitioned an extratropical cyclone.
 Although fairly weak, the system was responsible for causing heavy damage to the Mexican economy.
 Flooding in Mazatlán washed out many houses and submerged others in muddy water.
 At least six people died with damages totaling $10 million (1965 USD) and possibly higher.
-The name Hazel was retired following this storm, likely due to the Atlantic storm of the same name.
+The name Hazel was retired following this storm.

 Meteorological history

 On September 22, a weak tropical disturbance was first observed southeast of Socorro Island.
 The disturbance moved northward uneventfully until late on September 23, when the disturbance became a tropical depression at a distance of 100 mi.
 The next day, the depression intensified into a tropical storm while moving north at 8 mph.
 Later on September 24, satellite imagery suggested winds of up to 50 mph near the center.
 Around that time, Tropical Storm Hazel reached its peak pressure of 986 mbar.
 On September 26, a ship reported peak winds of 60 mph.
 The storm then moved towards the east-northeast and made landfall just south of Mazatlán on September 26 and transitioned into an extratropical cyclone shortly thereafter.